hazimimdnazri/gentoo-conf/README.md

 ```

 ## Contributing
-I'm not a Linux expert nor a skilled programmer, feel free to help me in "building" optimised, clean and minimal linux environment by creating an issue of PR.
+I'm not a Linux expert nor a skilled programmer, feel free to help me in "building" optimised, clean and minimal linux environment by creating an issue or PR.

 ## What is next?
 Linux From Scratch?